mhoffrog/onedev-manual/Jenkins.md

 1. At Jenkins side, delete the post build action _Set GitHub commit status (universal)_, as the build trigger we set up in previous step can post commit status to OneDev

-1. At OneDev side, add a branch protection rule to require Jenkins verification.
+1. At OneDev side, add a branch protection rule to require Jenkins build.

     ![jenkins-branch-protection.png](images/jenkins-branch-protection.png)